avwsolutions/DOD-AMS-Workshop/workshop.md

 <CTRL-C>

 ```
-Now that you know the EMS is working you can start working on the Logstash configuration
+Now that you know the EMS is working you can start working on the logstash configuration.

 <a id="logkaf"></a>
 ### 4.2 Create your Kafka Logstash configuration